dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2016-08-27-Sources-Of-Evidence.md

 header:
      teaser: /assets/images/wiapost/5028-Sources-Of-Evidence.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![Sources Of Evidence](/assets/images/wiapost/5028-Sources-Of-Evidence.jpg)

-## Sources Of Evidence
+# Sources Of Evidence

 Suppose you have vast land and no one around you.
 For you living you want to work in the field